 2. Gently shake your lens case containing the storage solution to loosen the contact should it be stuck.
 (Don’t try pulling at the lens with your finger, or you might damage it.)

-3. Slide the lens out its case and into the palm of your hand.
+3. Slide the lens out of its case and into the palm of your hand.
 Rinse thoroughly with the appropriate contact lens solution.
 Do this by squirting a pool of solution on your clean hand, and rubbing both sides of the lens through the solution to clean it.
 Having the contact slightly wet inside the bowl of the lens also helps to adhere the lens to the eye.

 4. Handle your lenses with your fingertips and avoid contact with fingernails.
 Balance the lens on your right index or middle finger which should be dry or mostly dry.
 All edges must be up.

-6. Position the lens on your eye while looking upward and forward, whichever your find to be easier.
+6. Position the lens on your eye while looking upward or forward, whichever your find to be easier.
 You can also apply the contact lens by placing it on the white of the eye closest to your ear.
 Lenses can flip back onto the tip of your finger, so place them as gently as possible to minimise this.

 7. Gently release the lids and blink.
 While centering the lens, close your eyelids and gently massage the lens into place through the closed lids.
 Gently let go of your lids, look downward towards the floor.

 8. Slowly open your eyes.
 Look closely in the mirror to make sure the lens is centered on your eye.
 If it is, the lens should be comfortable and your vision be clear.

 9. Use same technique when inserting the lens for left eye.

 10. Always ensure right lens for right eye and left lens for left eye.

 1. Wash your hands with mild soap and dry them with a clean hand towel.
 If you are standing in front of a sink, use a clean paper towel to cover the drain where the contact lens might accidentally fall.